Reiwa era: Events

 On 14 August 2024, Kishida announced that he would not stand in Liberal Democratic Party leadership election due to the lowest approval rating, effectively ending his three-year-term as prime minister, and thereby not seeking re-election in September of the same year.
 During the LDP leadership election, Kishida initially endorsed Chief Cabinet Secretary Yoshimasa Hayashi, then, in the second round, whipped votes for Shigeru Ishiba, who defeated Sanae Takaichi to become the next party leader and prime minister.

 Shigeru Ishiba was elected by the National Diet and appointed as Prime Minister by Emperor Naruhito at Tokyo Imperial Palace on 1 October 2024, becoming the 101st and 25th Liberal Democratic Prime Minister.
 Ishiba announced key appointments ahead of Japanese general election, held on 27 October 2024.
 His Cabinet included rivals from the leadership race, though Sanae Takaichi's exclusion created internal party friction.
 Uniting the divided ruling party became a primary focus for Ishiba after the closely contested leadership race.

 Nihon Hidankyo, a group of Japan Confederation of A- and H-Bomb Sufferers Organizations, was awarded 2024 Nobel Peace Prize in October 2024 for its efforts to achieve a world free of nuclear weapons.
 The organization received the award, held in Oslo, Norway, on December 10 of the same year.
 It is one of the second Japanese laureate to win this prize, less than 50 years since former Japanese Prime Minister Eisaku Satō win this prize in 1974, as well.

-During his premiership, then-Japanese Prime Minister Shigeru Ishiba has economically move his country's closer to India and South Korea amidst protectionist policies being employed by the United States of America, while continuing to support Ukraine during Russian invasion that began February 2022, as well as support Israel during Hamas War.
+During his premiership, then-Japanese Prime Minister Shigeru Ishiba has economically moved his country closer to India and South Korea amidst protectionist policies being employed by the United States of America, while continuing to support Ukraine during the Russian invasion that began February 2022, as well as support Israel during the Gaza war.
 After LDP-Komeito coalition lost its majority in the House of Councillors following the poor result in 2025 upper election, Ishiba initially announced that he planned to remain as Prime Minister, citing the need to see through tariff negotiations with the United States.
 After a trade deal, on 22 July 2025, it was erroneously reported that Shigeru Ishiba would be resign by early September.
 Eventually, he announced his intention to resigned as a LDP president and Prime Minister on 7 September 2025.
-During the LDP leadership election, Ishiba initially endorsed Chief Cabinet Secretary Yoshimasa Hayashi, then, in the second round, whipped votes for Sanae Takaichi, who defeated Shinjirō Koizumi to become the next party leader and as well as the first female prime minister.
+During the LDP leadership election, Ishiba initially endorsed Chief Cabinet Secretary Yoshimasa Hayashi, then, in the second round, whipped votes for Sanae Takaichi, who defeated Shinjirō Koizumi to become the next party leader and the first female prime minister.